Thursday, November 21, 2024

 Stage 29: Lubián to A Gudiña, 27 km – 16.8 miles

-If you stayed in Lubián, you have quite a long stage, with the uphill section that I mentioned before at the beginning of the walk.
+If you stay in Lubián, you have quite a long stage, with the uphill section that I mentioned before at the beginning of the walk.
 It could be a good idea to get that out of the way early in the day rather than arriving to it already tired.

 • Intermediate stages: A Canda, A Vilavella, O Pereiro, O Canizo